 Mail is not cheap these days.
 By accepting a return, you’re already out the cost of the product and any profit you made on the sale.
 If you cover shipping for your returns as well, you’ll really be in the red.

-When I accept returns, I have customers cover the shipping back to me, which has never been an issue.
+When I accepted returns, I had customers cover the shipping back to me, which usually wasn’t an issue.

 Once You’ve Decided on Your Return Policy, Write a Script